tdt/docs/app/controllers/docs/4.1/installation_centos6.md

-Installation of TheDataTank on CentOS 6.5
+Installation of The DataTank on CentOS 6.5
 ========================================

 Background
 ----------
-When installing TheDataTank, users of CentOS 6 will need to make a choice about what version of PHP they will be using to support the installation.
+When installing The DataTank, users of CentOS 6 will need to make a choice about what version of PHP they will be using to support the installation.
 As CentOS 6.5 is based on Red Hat Enterprise Linux - with its preference for older packages that have a proven track record of stability - the default installation of PHP is version 5.3.3.

 However, the Laravel 4.0 framework, which forms the foundation upon which TheDataTank is constructed, requires PHP 5.3.7 as the minimum version, and newer versions of Laravel bump that requirement up to PHP 5.4.0.
 Additionally, there are a number of [PHPUnit tests](https://github.com/tdt/core/issues/170) that come with TheDataTank which use syntax that requires by PHP 5.4 and above.

-Thus, there are two choices when it comes to running TheDataTank on CentOS 6 -- either upgrade PHP to version 5.4.x, or make the modifications, detailed below, needed to install TheDataTank using the default PHP 5.3.3 installation.
+Thus, there are two choices when it comes to running The DataTank on CentOS 6 -- either upgrade PHP to version 5.4.x, or make the modifications, detailed below, needed to install TheDataTank using the default PHP 5.3.3 installation.

 When feasible, upgrading PHP to 5.4.x is perhaps the better option, because it enables forward-compatibility and will support the full complement of PHPUnit tests.
 [Daniel Heramb](http://danielheramb.blogspot.com/2013/03/how-to-install-laravel-on-linux.html) has written some good instructions on installing PHP 5.4 as part of a Laravel installation.

 But there may be compelling reasons for remaining on PHP 5.3.3, either due to organizational preference for utilizing default packages, or because it may be necessary to maintain 5.3.x compatibility for other PHP applications running on the server.
 Drupal 7, for example, will run on PHP 5.4, but "prefers" 5.3, and may generate a rather large number of warnings when running PHP 5.4.

 For cases where remaining on PHP 5.3.3 is considered the best option, the following installation instructions may be used.
 They have been successfully tested on a virtual machine running a fresh installation of CentOS 6.5.
-Additionally, many of the steps below will also be of use to those installing TheDataTank on top of PHP 5.4.x on a Red Hat-family Linux distribution, as they reflect a yum-based installation, Red Hat-flavored directory structures, and instructions on a required SELinux security configuration.
+Additionally, many of the steps below will also be of use to those installing The DataTank on top of PHP 5.4.x on a Red Hat-family Linux distribution, as they reflect a yum-based installation, Red Hat-flavored directory structures, and instructions on a required SELinux security configuration.

 # Installation of basic packages

 As the root user, use Yum to install git, curl, the MySQL client and Apache webserver:

 	yum install git
 	yum install curl
 	yum install wget
 	yum install mysql